 DRS accepts balance due or zero liability returns.
 Preparers must inform their taxpayer clients of the procedures for payment of Connecticut balance due returns as outlined below.
-Preparers must also inform their clients full payment must be made by April 15, 2005, to avoid penalty and interest.
+Preparers must also inform their clients full payment must be made on or before April 15, 2006, to avoid penalty and interest.